 Although, the teaching of MFL is only compulsory from KS2, we believe that all children, even our youngest, enjoy and benefit from learning a foreign language.

 Lessons are planned to be exciting, interactive, multi-sensory and engaging, where all children are challenged and achieve.
 Interactive teaching programs are used to further children’s learning both at home and school.
-Learning is linked to the creative curriculum wherever possible and a Language Day celebrates and focuses on the culture as well as the language.
-To make their learning purposeful and relevant, we are developing links with other schools so that we can offer KS2 children pen pals with whom they may exchange letters.

 Sex education is an integral part of the Personal, Social and Health Education curriculum.
 Governors have agreed a Sex Education Policy in line with Kent Guidelines.

 Our Residential Trips are very popular.
 They are the ultimate adventure education trip and an outdoor learning experience that allows every child to develop.
 Pupils are challenged in a safe, fun and friendly environment through a series of activities that involve collaboration, problem solving, new skills and confidence building.